elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >
 > **SCHED_RR**
 >
-> *   A round-robin variant of the SCHED&#95;FIFO policy.
-SCHED&#95;RR threads are also given a fixed priority between 1 and 99.
+> *   A round-robin variant of the SCHED_FIFO policy.
+SCHED_RR threads are also given a fixed priority between 1 and 99.
 However, threads with the same priority are scheduled round-robin style within a certain quantum, or time slice.
-The **sched&#95;rr&#95;get_interval**(2) system call returns the value of the time slice, but the duration of the time slice cannot be set by a user.
+The **sched_rr_get_interval**(2) system call returns the value of the time slice, but the duration of the time slice cannot be set by a user.
 This policy is useful if you need multiple thread to run at the same priority.
 >
 > Best practice in defining thread priority is to start low and increase priority only when a legitimate latency is identified.
 Realtime threads are not time-sliced like normal threads; **SCHED_FIFO** threads run until they block, exit, or are pre-empted by a thread with a higher priority.
 Setting a priority of 99 is therefore not recommended, as this places your process at the same priority level as migration and watchdog threads.
 If these threads are blocked because your thread goes into a computational loop, they will not be able to run.
 Uniprocessor systems will eventually lock up in this situation.
 >
 > In the Linux kernel, the **SCHED_FIFO** policy includes a bandwidth cap mechanism.
 This protects realtime application programmers from realtime tasks that might monopolize the CPU.
 This mechanism can be adjusted through the following /proc file system parameters:
 >
-> *   **/proc/sys/kernel/sched&#95;rt&#95;period_us** Defines the time period to be considered one hundred percent of CPU bandwidth, in microseconds ('us' being the closest equivalent to 'µs' in plain text).
+> *   **/proc/sys/kernel/sched_rt_period_us** Defines the time period to be considered one hundred percent of CPU bandwidth, in microseconds ('us' being the closest equivalent to 'µs' in plain text).
 The default value is 1000000µs, or 1 second.
-> *   **/proc/sys/kernel/sched&#95;rt&#95;runtime_us** Defines the time period to be devoted to running realtime threads, in microseconds ('us' being the closest equivalent to 'µs' in plain text).
+> *   **/proc/sys/kernel/sched_rt_runtime_us** Defines the time period to be devoted to running realtime threads, in microseconds ('us' being the closest equivalent to 'µs' in plain text).
 The default value is 950000µs, or 0.95 seconds.
 >
 > **4.2.2.
 Normal scheduling policies**
 > There are three normal scheduling policies: **SCHED_OTHER**, **SCHED_BATCH** and **SCHED_IDLE**.
 However, the **SCHED_BATCH** and **SCHED_IDLE** policies are intended for very low priority jobs, and as such are of limited interest in a performance tuning guide.
 >
-> *   **SCHED&#95;OTHER, or SCHED&#95;NORMAL** The default scheduling policy.
+> *   **SCHED_OTHER, or SCHED_NORMAL** The default scheduling policy.
 This policy uses the Completely Fair Scheduler (CFS) to provide fair access periods for all threads using this policy.
 CFS establishes a dynamic priority list partly based on the niceness value of each process thread.
 This gives users some indirect level of control over process priority, but the dynamic priority list can only be directly changed by the CFS.

 There was actually a little bit more info from <a href="http://doc.opensuse.org/documentation/html/openSUSE/opensuse-tuning/part.tuning.kernel.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://doc.opensuse.org/documentation/html/openSUSE/opensuse-tuning/part.tuning.kernel.html']);">Part V. Kernel Tuning</a>: